DecipherNow/workshops/training/4. Grey Matter Configuration/Grey Matter Configuration Training.md

 Replicas:               1 desired | 1 updated | 1 total | 1 available | 0 unavailable
 ```

-If you check the instances for any cluster in `greymatter list cluster`, they should now show the information from the `routes.yaml` file.
+If you check the instances for any `edge-to-service` cluster in `greymatter list cluster`, they should now show the information from the `routes.yaml` file.

 To revert back to the original discovery method with kuberenetes, change `GM_CONTROL_CMD` in your `control.yaml` back to `kubernetes`, and re-do the `kubectl delete` and `apply` steps to reapply it.